shawnyu5/seneca_prof_review/planning.md

 * `/course/:course` - list of profs for a specific course

-* `/prof/?prof=name` - reviews for a specific prof. At the bottom of the page, should allow users to submit a review for that prof. Where the query string contains the name of the prof. Which then can be extracted via `request.query.prof`
+* `/prof/?name=name` - reviews for a specific prof. At the bottom of the page, should allow users to submit a review for that prof. Where the query string contains the name of the prof. Which then can be extracted via `request.query.prof`

+   * Reviews should be submitted to `/review/submit`, which adds the review to the data base, and redirect to thank you page?

 * `/course/:course` - reviews for a course